 Although not as famous as Napa Valley, San Diego Wine Country produces some excellent wines and exploring the vineyards is a fun excursion.
 Those looking for something more frenetic and exciting can visit nearby Tijuana, the Mexican border city renowned for partying and gambling opportunities.
 For glorious desert scenery undertake the short drive to Joshua Tree National Park.

-San Diego Lindbergh Field Airport is said to be the second busiest single-runway airport in the world and is a popular Californian air hub.
+San Diego Lindbergh Field Airport is said to be the third busiest single-runway airport in the world and is a popular Californian air hub.
 The airport is situated two miles (3km) northwest of San Diego.
 Get more information on Airports in San Diego.